-One of the best things about living in Singapore is having the opportunity to observe and experience so many religious and cultural festivals and holidays, thanks to the many races that call Singapore home.
+One of the best things about becoming one of us is having the opportunity to observe and experience so many religious and cultural festivals and holidays, thanks to the many races that call Singapore home.

 In part one of this guide, we learnt about New Year’s Day, Chinese New Year, Good Friday, Labour Day, and Vesak Day.
 Now that we’re in part two, we’ll be looking at Hari Raya Puasa, National Day, Hari Raya Haji, Deepavali, and Christmas Day.